scylladb/scylladb-feature-store/docs/source/index.rst

 .. title:: Scylla feature store example

 .. hero-box::
-  :title: Build a feature store with ScyllaDB
+  :title: ScyllaDB online feature store
   :image: /_static/img/mascots-2/cloud.svg
   :button_icon: icon-github
   :button_url: https://github.com/scylladb/scylladb-feature-store
   :button_text: Source code

-  This tutorial walks you through a sample feature store application with ScyllaDB Cloud.
+  This tutorial walks you through a sample online feature store application with ScyllaDB Cloud.
-  After completing the project, you will be able to incorporate ScyllaDB as a feature store into your machine learning architecture.
+  After completing the project, you will be able to use ScyllaDB as a feature store and integrate it with the Feast framework.

 .. raw:: html